Managing System Roles

 Enter the system role information in the "Create System Role" dialog.

-The input items are as follows.
+The input fields are as follows:

 Click the "OK" button.